sebastiankunn/sebastiankunn/README.md

 I can speak italian, english, spanish and a bit of chinese

-Currently studying Python after getting a 18/30 in advanced C and a 22/30 in Java but i swear i'm good
+Currently studying  ̶P̶y̶t̶h̶o̶n̶ Javascript after getting a 18/30 in advanced C and a 22/30 in Java but i swear i'm good

 <!---
 sebastiankunn/sebastiankunn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.